Akkadius/glass-isc-dhcp/README.md

   * Realtime Alerting
     * Shared Subnet Utilization Alerting
       * Customize thresholds (IE: Warning: 80% Critical 95%)
-    * Leases Per Minute - If your disk fills up - or your SAN is unavailable - alerting your team on absolutely zero activity on your production server can allow you to be on the 8 ball
+    * Leases Per Minute - If your disk fills up - or your SAN is unavailable - alerting your team on absolutely zero activity on your production server can allow you to be on the 8-ball.
+This is a step-above process alerting because you can have the dhcp server process running and no leases being written
   * Alerting Destinations
     * Slack
     * E-Mail